-The blade bolts are specially designed for this application and must not be replaced with other bolts.
+The blade bolts and special washers are specially designed for this application.
+When replacing bolts or washers, use only genuine Honda replacement parts.

 3. Tighten the blade bolts with a torque wrench.
 Use a wooden block to prevent the blade(s) from turning when tightening the bolts.